Welcome on Margriet's site!

 you should AFTER having transposed the music like we did above, copy

-exactly in the same pitch the flute or the violin did.
+exactly in the same pitch as the flute or the violin did.

-However, this often will be way to high for a alto saxophone.
+However, this often will be way to high for an alto saxophone.

 What to do?

-Try to play it one octave lower, for a alto saxophone just isn't meant to
+Try to play it one octave lower, for an alto saxophone just isn't meant to

-play in exactly the same pitch a flute does.
+play in exactly the same pitch as a flute does.

 If this doesn't sound well with the other instruments, you better look for